Ephraim-usc/egrm/README.rst

 This option is only for trees2egrm, not trees2mtmrca.
 RLIM and ALIM are the most recent and most ancient times (in generations) between which the eGRM is computed.

+The output of trees2egrm will be two (or three, if with --var option) files in numpy NPY format:
+(1) OUTPUT.npy, which contains the eGRM matrix;
+(2) OUTPUT_mu.npy, which contains a single number of the measure of the tree sequence (i.e., the expected number of mutations on this tree sequence);
+(3) OUTPUT_var.npy, which contains the varGRM matrix, if the --var option is selected.

+The output of trees2mtrmca will be two files in numpy NPY format:
+(1) OUTPUT.npy, which contains the mTMRCA matrix;
+(2) OUTPUT_l.npy, which contains a single number of the number of base pairs of the tree sequence;

 Python Functions
 -----------------